 [For steel containers, the The test is successfully completed when the requirements on the pressure limits for the pressure relief devices as described in Annex 3, paragraph 3. are fulfilled.
 For other container materials, an equivalent level of safety shall be demonstrated.]

 5.4.
-Requirements for pressure relief device and shut-off device
+Requirements for pressure relief device(PRD and shut-off device

-The pressure relief devices and shut-off devices shall be tested and type-approved in accordance with Part II of this Regulation and produced in conformity with the approved type.
+The PRDs and shut-off devices shall be tested and type-approved in accordance with Part II of this Regulation and produced in conformity with the approved type.

 Retesting of the LHSS is not required if alternative closure devices are provided having comparable function, fittings, materials, strength and dimensions, and satisfy the condition above.